django-salesforce/django-salesforce/README.rst

 One disadvantage is that installing pyOpenSSL enables SSLv3 again, even on a newer Python.
-Therefore it is more secure to use ssl.PROTOCOL_TLSv1 than to use TLS 1.1 or 1.2, as even if you set PROTOCOL_SSLv23 you are open to a downgrade attack to an older SSL protocl.
+Therefore it is more secure to use ssl.PROTOCOL_TLSv1 than to use TLS 1.1 or 1.2, as even if you set PROTOCOL_SSLv23 you are open to a downgrade attack to an older SSL protocol.

 Caveats
 -------